garysheng/truth-management/processes/podcast-artifact-influence-flywheel.md

 ## The Core Opportunity

 Industrialists are already spending significant time in conversations explaining who they are, what they do, and how they think - to investors, employees, partners, and clients.
-These conversations happen repeatedly, covering similar topics with different stakeholders for practical business purposes.
+These conversations tend to repeat similar topics.

 Meanwhile, these same industrialists would benefit from stronger personal and organizational brand recognition.

-**So why not transform this time already being spent into a strategic series of public conversations that get processed into reusable artifacts?**
+So why not transform some of this time you already spend talking about things that matter to you and your business(es) into a strategic series of public conversations with podcasters that get processed into reusable artifacts?

-This approach turns unavoidable communication about truths that pertain to the business's success into a dual-purpose engine: simultaneously building influence (with the help of aligned influential podcasters) and creating lasting organizational documentation.
+The idea would be to kill two birds with one stone: simultaneously growing influence and creating lasting organizational documentation that maps to curiosity of real human audiences.

+This creates a powerful recruitment and investor pipeline - the audiences self-select based on genuine interest in your ideas.
+When someone reaches out after engaging with your content, they're already prequalified and aligned with your vision, eliminating countless unproductive conversations.

 ## The Problem This Solves